Some of the above could be outdated, use the github repository for the latest up-to-date standard.

 Forward Error Correction

-This is a very nice improvement of QUIC over previous protocols:
+This was a very nice improvement of QUIC over previous protocols:

-Basically every 2 packets QUIC sends an other packet which is the XOR of the previous 2 (like RAID-4).
+Basically every 2 (or more) packets QUIC sends an other packet which is the XOR of the previous packets (like RAID-4).
 So if one was lost, the receiver can reconstruct it without asking a retransmission.

 Both QUIC and Fenrir have a variable number of streams to be used in a connection, and both use a 32-bit connection identifier at the beginning of the packet. (in QUIC the id length is actually variable)

-QUIC stream identifiers are actually larger (1-8 bytes) then Fenrir's (4 bytes), but really, today's applications use just one stream (TCP) for everything, 65534 streams should be enough.
+QUIC stream identifiers are actually larger (1-8 bytes) then Fenrir's (2 bytes), but really, today's applications use just one stream (TCP) for everything, 65534 streams should be enough.
 Even assuming it is not enough, introducing an other multiplexing layer before the application is trivial.
 Trying to get a proper priority out of all the streams is also an other problem itself.
+Fenrir might move to 64bit connection identifiers, but currently I don't think it is a big improvement.

 QUIC uses a 64-bit sequence number for its streams, while Fenrir has a 30-bit one, like extended TCP.
-Having a bigger sequence number is actually a good thing, as it helps a lot in high-latency-high bandwidth connections, such as satellite ones, but 30 bit should be enough for everybody.
+Having a bigger sequence number is actually a good thing, as it helps a lot in high-latency-high bandwidth connections, such as satellite ones, but we hope 30 bit should be enough.
 Putting together the stream multiplexing and the 30-bit counter already lets us have connections in the range of the Tb/s for satellite connections.

 This has some limitations, however.
 It means that if we use a 30-bit offset we can't send more than 1Gb of data without an acknowledgment.